chiroptical/texcollab/README.md

 but I can't guarantee I can help with everything.
 I don't imply any warranty with this script!
 It has worked for me, but I guarantee nothing.

+A small disclaimer: `texcollab` wraps `git` commands, therefore most of the output you see is from `git ...`.
+I could hide the output from `git ...`, however it is sometimes nice to see (for example, when there are errors).

 # Why does this exist?

 `git merge` works perfectly fine for source code, but LaTeX is not quite like